 The Bengals selected Pollack in the first round (17th overall) of the 2005 NFL Draft and he played in 14 games his rookie season before suffering the aforementioned injury in 2006.

 Now you can find Pollack all over ESPN.
-He first began as an analyst with CBS in 2008 but joined the Thursday Night Football team alongside Jesse Palmer, Rece Davis and Samantha Ponder in 2012.
-You can also find him firing off tweets on his impressive social media account (@davidpollack47) that has hundreds of thousands of followers.
+He first began as an analyst with CBS in 2008, but joined the Thursday Night Football team alongside Jesse Palmer, Rece Davis and Samantha Ponder in 2012.
+You can also find him firing off tweets on his impressive social media account (@davidpollack47) with more than 340,000 followers.

 This article was originally published July 1, 2019.
 It was updated after the CFB Hall of Fame Class of 2020 was announced and again to reflect Pollack’s timeless play.